ingwinlu/simpleMediaCenter/README.md

 ##TODO
 + implement an interface where js or other clients can pull json data from
++ implement configparser and split up intex page generation from playerstatus
 + use javascript to disable buttons and display status/warning texts instead of jinja site generation for everything
 + ~~move player to the navbar~~
 + implement playlist functionality